telerik/xamarin-forms-docs/nativecontrols/android/sidedrawer/sidedrawer-overview.md

 ---
 title: Overview
-page_title: RadSideDrawer Overview | Telerik UI for Android Documentation
+page_title: RadSideDrawer Overview | Telerik UI for Xamarin.Android Documentation
 description: This article is a short description and summary of RadSideDrawer's features.
 slug: android-sidedrawer-overview
 tags: radsidedrawer, overview, drawer